WE LOVE WHAT WE DO

 12.1 Coaches/Volunteers/Officials

-• Never have performers stay overnight at your home
+8. Never have members stay overnight at your home,

-• Always report any incidents, referrals or disclosures immediately, following the appropriate guidelines set out in the BG Child Protection Policy 2004
+10. Always report any incidents, referrals or disclosures immediately, following the appropriate guidelines set out in the BG Safeguarding Policy (Nov 2023)

 12.2 Parents/Guardians